CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 ```

-Pretty much the same as our mutex, except we don't have to write our own `fetch_and_add` routine.
+Pretty much the same as our `std::mutex`, except we don't have to write our own `fetch_and_add` routine.
 Let's take a look at the performance results.

 ```
 -------------------------------------------------------------------------